Traction is creating new opportunities in BC through its Small Town Initiative

 Bringing Work to People

-“I want Traction to be a meaningful catalyst for the province and the Canadian economy in the path of change,” says Greg.
 “We need to transition to an economy based on human resources rather than natural resources.
-Traction is looking to make a dent that’s going to attract other forward thinking leaders to help knock down the walls preventing people from working where they want to live.
-We’re small but we can inspire our large clients to do this.
+Traction on Demand is looking to make a dent that's going to attract other forward thinking leaders to help knock down the walls preventing people from working where they want to live.
+We're small but we can inspire our large clients to do this.
 We can inspire other companies and other leaders; any organization that sees tech as a means to increase capacity in their output should be considering this.”

-One of Traction’s core values is to build community, and this initiative will empower employees to help bolster culturally rich places like Nelson and establish a healthy home for their families.
-This initiative doesn’t just stop with Nelson, however.
-Traction is already looking at additional locations with an emphasis on quality of life and emotional connections between geographies and the people that work at Traction.
-If home is where the heart is, why shouldn’t work be there too?
+One of Traction on Demand's core values is to build community, and this initiative will empower employees to help bolster culturally rich places like Nelson and establish a healthy home for their families.
+This initiative doesn't just stop with Nelson, however.
+Traction on Demand is already looking at additional locations with an emphasis on quality of life and emotional connections between geographies and the people that work at Traction on Demand.
+If home is where the heart is, why shouldn't work be there too?